Tom-Mendy/Logseq/pages/C Shell.md

 - **Customization**: Allows users to enhance and customize their shell environment with aliases, functions, and startup scripts.
 - ### **Influence**

   The C shell has influenced other shells and scripting languages, most notably the tcsh (an enhanced version of csh), and has left a legacy in the Unix and #BSD communities.
-However, its scripting language has been criticized for certain quirks and limitations compared to other shells like the Bourne shell (sh) and its descendants (#bash, #ksh ).
+However, its scripting language has been criticized for certain quirks and limitations compared to other shells like the Bourne shell (sh) and its descendants (#bash, #[[K Shell]] ).
 - ### **Why Use csh?**
 - **Familiarity**: Users who are accustomed to C-like syntax might find csh more intuitive for writing scripts.
 - **Interactive Features**: csh provides useful interactive features like command history and job control, enhancing the user experience.